jhsoftware/SimpleDNS-Docs/docs/df_reverse.md

 Your DNS servers should in this case have a [zone](df_zones.md) called "3.2.1.in-addr.arpa" containing [PTR-records](rec_ptr.md) for all active IP addresses in the class C network (1.2.3.0 - 1.2.3.255).

-Simple DNS Plus provides an easy to use [Reverse zone name-to-IP mappings dialog](wd_iptoname.md) which makes it easy to maintain reverse IPv4 zones and records (without dealing with "in-addr.arpa", reversing IP addresses etc.).
+Simple DNS Plus provides an easy-to-use [Reverse zone name-to-IP mappings dialog](wd_iptoname.md) which makes it easy to maintain reverse IPv4 zones and records (without dealing with "in-addr.arpa", reversing IP addresses etc.).
 This is accessible from the bottom of the [DNS Records window](wd_records.md) whenever an IPv4 reverse zone is selected.

 It is also possible to delegate "in-addr.arpa" authority for less than one class C network (256 IP addresses).